fbpx

 The program aims to help individuals and families build a financially stable future while honoring their cultural backgrounds.
 Participants will receive trauma-informed financial coaching, business coaching, and homebuyer education.
 This program will end June 30, 2025.

 A limited number of applicants will be able to take advantage of our 6-week mentor and financial coaching program aimed to help them get prepared to start a business and or buy personal capital such as a home.
 We have two mentors who will work with small cohorts of up to 10 people.
 Small group cohorts will allow for the mentor to work one-on-one with an individual to achieve their personal goals.
 New cohorts will begin each 6 weeks.
-Those who successfully participate in the program will also receive $500.
+Those who successfully participate in the program will also receive $800 stipend.

 Financial Coaches + Partners

 Participants will work directly with a financial coach/mentor that have a past as a justice-involved re-entry person.
 Our two financial coaches are Angel Sam, one of AHANA’s newest employees and Jermaine Williams, Spokane Director, with the Black Rose Collective.
 Both know the community and are being trained on Financial Coaching by AHANA’s founder who has a background in the subject.
-(Bios and photos to come)

 We are also partnering with The Way To Justice, a local women of color owned law firm to provide outreach to the community of this program.